ibm-cloud-docs/Backup/mssql-plugin.md

 ## Configuring an MSSQL DB backup job
 {: #configSQLDBbackup}

-The SQL Server plug-in can back up databases that span volumes, databases that have TDE enabled and databases in AlwaysOn Availability Groups.
+The SQL Server plug-in can back up databases that span volumes, databases with TDE and databases in AlwaysOn Availability Groups.
 The plug-in can also back up BLOB data from filestream-enabled databases.
 You can run full database backups, full database with transaction logs backups or transaction log only backups.
 When it is installed with the Cluster Support plug-in, the SQL Server plug-in can protect databases on SQL Server clusters.
 For more information, see [Configuring MSSQL database backups](/docs/Backup?topic=Backup-configureMSSQLBackup).

 ## Restoring an MSSQL DB
 {: #restoringSQLDBBbackup}